hxe00570/HMDA_lending_equity/README.md

 # Fair Lending Analytics and Disparity Framework

 ## Overview
-This repository contains research artifacts for my Ph.D. application.

 The analysis focuses on:
 - Mortgage approval rate disparities across states and metropolitan areas.